saforem2/personal_site/docs/README.md

 <div class="column" style="width:50%;">

-I’m a [Computational Scientist][Argonne National Laboratory] in the [AI/ML group] at the [Leadership Computing Facility (ALCF)] at Argonne National Laboratory (ANL).
+I’m a [Computational Scientist][Argonne National Laboratory] in the [AI / ML group] at the [Argonne Leadership Computing Facility (ALCF)].

-I’m generally interested in training large models on supercomputers and co-lead the Models / Pre-Training group of the [AuroraGPT] project.
+I’m generally interested in the large scale distributed training of AI models for scientific applications, and am the co-lead of the [Models / Pre-Training group] for the [AuroraGPT] project.

-I received my PhD in Physics from the University of Iowa in 2019 for my work on using ML to accelerate MCMC simulations in Lattice Quantum Chromodynamics ([`l2hmc-qcd`]).
+Prior to this, I received my PhD in Physics from the University of Iowa in 2019, where I used ML to build better Markov Chain Monte Carlo sampling techniques for Lattice Quantum Chromodynamics ([`l2hmc-qcd`]).

 </div>